neomutt/neomutt.github.io/_run/release/upstream.md

 - Apply patch: `git am PATCH`

 After each patch applied, run `clang-format` on the code to tidy it up.
-If the patch changes the docs, run `make validate-doc` to check them.
+If the patch changes the docs, run `make validate-docs` to check them.

 ## Merge